 Amid the cast, Will Smith plays with the likeable, average guy sense of humour that has made him an effortless box-office star.
 Kevin Kline, a charismatic box-office star in his own right, seems uncustomarily subdued as the second banana.
 Kenneth Branagh has always shown a tendency toward a broad, theatrical flamboyance when on screen.
 As the villain of the piece, the film grants him the opportunity to indulge his proclivity toward overacting with shameless regard.
 He leaps in and plays with an outrageously over-the-top Southern accent – and as a result steals the show.
 Salma Hayek, one of the sexiest actresses of the moment, is capable of a genuine passion and fire when given the chance but the film wastes her in a part that is no more than cursory feminine window-dressing.

 Barry Sonnenfeld’s other genre films as director include The Addams Family (1991) and Addams Family Values (1993), Men in Black (1997), the nuclear weapon comedy Big Trouble (2002), Men in Black II (2002), Men in Black 3 (2012) and Nine Lives (2016) with Kevin Spacey resurrected in the body of a cat.
-Sonnenfeld also produced the witty spoof James Bond tv series Secret Agent Man (2000), the live-action superhero spoof The Tick (2001-2), the tv series Pushing Daisies (2007-9) about a man with resurrection powers the Lemony Snicket tv series A Series of Unfortunate Events (2017– ) and the revival of The Tick (2017– ), and on cinema screens the Gothic children’s film Lemony Snicket’s A Series of Unfortunate Events (2004), the Disney animation spoof Enchanted (2007) and the animated Space Chimps (2008).
+Sonnenfeld also produced the witty spoof James Bond tv series Secret Agent Man (2000), the live-action superhero spoof The Tick (2001-2), the tv series Pushing Daisies (2007-9) about a man with resurrection powers, the Lemony Snicket tv series A Series of Unfortunate Events (2017-9), the revival of The Tick (2017-9) and Schmigadoon!
+(2021- ) about a magic town that operates like a musical, and on cinema screens the Gothic children’s film Lemony Snicket’s A Series of Unfortunate Events (2004), the Disney animation spoof Enchanted (2007) and its sequel Disenchanted (2022), the animated Space Chimps (2008) and Men in Black: International (2019).

 (Nominee for Best Production Design at this site’s Best of 1999 Awards).